 Technical Analysis

-The wave pattern on the EUR/USD 4-hour chart has remained unchanged for several months, which is a very positive sign.
-Even when corrective waves are forming, the integrity of the structure is preserved.
-This allows for accurate forecasts.
-It is worth noting that wave patterns do not always look like textbook examples.
-The formation of
+The wave pattern on the 4-hour chart for EUR/USD has remained unchanged for several months, which is very encouraging.
+Even when corrective waves are forming, the structure’s integrity is maintained.
+This makes accurate forecasting possible.
+It should be noted that wave patterns do not always look exactly like textbook examples.
+At the moment, however, the

 - « Previous Page